 The AIM-9H configuration replace vacuum tubes with solid-state modules and a thermal battery replaced the turbo-alternator.
 The AIM-9H was configured with a continuous-rod bundle warhead.

 The AIM-9J, a conversion of the AIM-B and E models, has maneuvering capability for dogfighting, and greater speed and range, giving it greater enhanced aerial combat capability.
+Its main difference was the replacement of old-fashioned tube electronics with microchips.
+This made it possible to dramatically improve the accuracy and reliability of electronics, increase the unpretentiousness of the rocket (and so, in general, not capricious).
+About 10,000 rockets were built from 1975 to 1977, mostly by remaking old ones.
 Deliveries began in 1977 to equip the F-15 and other Sidewinder-compatible aircraft.

 The AIM-9L added a more powerful solid-propellant rocket motor as well as tracking maneuvering ability.
 Improvements in heat sensor and control systems have provided the AIM-9L missile with an all-aspect attack capability and improved guidance characteristics.
 The L model was the first Sidewinder with the ability to attack from all angles, including head-on.
 An improved active optical fuze increased the missile's lethality and resistance to electronic countermeasures.
 A conical scan seeker increased seeker sensitivity and improved tracking stability.
 The AIM-9L is configured with an annular blast fragmentation warhead.
 Production and delivery of the AIM-9L began in 1976.
 The all aspect heatseeking Lima model of the established AIM-9 Sidewinder missile was one of the most significant air combat weapons of its time.
 The AIM-9L did not require a tail chase position to lock on to a tailpipe, and could lock on from any angle including 12 o'clock ie head-on.
 Soon after deployment the AIM-9L proved that existing air combat tactics were obsolete, since instantaneous turning performance became far more important than sustained turning performance.
 The ability to point the aircraft's nose at an opponent and quickly fire a missile became far more important than the ability to follow through multiple turning maneuvers to acquire a tail aspect gun/heatseeker firing position.
 While a tail aspect position did improve the AIM-9L kill probability by reducing the target's evasive maneuver options, the AIM-9L's all aspect performance was still superb, as learned the hard way by the Argentine and Syrian air forces in 1982.